dokipen/express-endpoint/README.md

                 in seconds.
 If you are using non-current dates you should probably roll your own.

-A rule is defined as a function(parameter_name, string_argument) that returns a validator/sanitizer function(array_of_parameter_values).
-It should throw an Error for invalid values, or return a sanitized array of values for valid values.
+A rule is defined as a `function(parameterName, stringArgument)` that returns a validator/sanitizer function(arrayOfParameterValues).
+It should throw an Error for invalid values, or return a sanitized `Array` of values for valid values.

 Here is an example of defining a custom rule to make sure a value is greater